PirateNetwork/pirate/README.md

 Running & Using ZERO
 --------------------
-After a successful build ZERO binaries are in `./src`.
+After a successfully building, the ZERO binaries are stored in `./src`.
 The two important binaries are `zcashd` and `zcash-cli`.

 Your wallet will be created (on first zcashd run) in: ~/.zero/wallet.zero Please backup your wallet often and keep it safe.

-The usage is currently the same ZCash.
+The usage is currently the same as ZCash.
 For more information see the [ZCash User Guide](https://github.com/zcash/zcash/wiki/1.0-User-Guide#running-zcash).

 License
 -------